How Much Can You Make by Blogging? Google AdSense?

-The Emacs, Programing, and Belles-lettres are the major ones, usually with 1 article per day.
-They have corresponding accounts for g+ and twitter.
+The Emacs blog and Programing blog are the major ones, usually with 1 article per day.
+They have corresponding accounts for Google Plus and twitter.

-each day, first i spend a hour or 2 on comments and feedbacks in all places.
-Comment on my website, on my blogger site (retired few months ago), and on my g+, twitter, facebook, accounts.
+Each day, first i spend a hour or 2 on comments and feedbacks in all places.
+Comment on my website, on my blogger site, and my Google Plus, twitter, facebook….

 Also private emails need to be replied.
 Usually i can't keep up there.
 The most time consuming are lengthy comments or deep comments that need to be responded.
 Such comment can easily take 5 to 10 minutes each.
 Comment replies are ephemeral in nature, like tech support.
 It easily takes all your time but adds nothing to your blogging effort.

 On various site's comment systems, spam that escaped filter need to be removed.
 Spam basket needs to be checked regularly.
 Some spam takes a while to discern.
 It's a bad karma if you deleted innocent reader comment assuming it as spam, and spammer's jobs are exactly to make them appear innocent.
 Other comments need to be replied or positively marked (thumbs up) or deleted (For example, “troll”).
 Really useful comments need to be incorporated back into main text with proper credit.